ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 ~~~~~~~~~~~~~~~~~~
 Until a future version of DataFed, which can accept a python dictionary itself instead
 of a JSON file or a JSON string for the metadata, we will need to use ``json.dumps()``
+function to turn our python metadata dictionary ``parameters`` into a JSON string, or
-or write the dictionary to a JSON file:
+write the dictionary to a JSON file:

 .. code:: python